kineticstoolkit/kineticstoolkit_doc/src/python_lists_slicing.md

 *Figure 1.
 Foot coordinates obtained via an instrumented walkway*

-If we know that the first data always corresponds to the right foot, write a 2-line code that separates `y` into two lists:
+If we know that the first element of `y` always corresponds to the right foot, write a 2-line code that separates `y` into two lists:
 - `y_right`, which contains the y-coordinates of all heel strikes for the right foot
 - `y_left`, which contains the y-coordinates all heel strikes for the left foot